Aperture Summer Open - Entry Details

 Deadline and Timeframe:

-- April 5, 2017, 12:00 noon EST: Submission deadline.
+- April 29, 2020 11:59 p.m.
+EST: Submission deadline.
 Absolutely no exceptions will be made for late submissions.
 Please allow ample time to complete your entry, submitting well in advance of the deadline.

 *As stated in our terms and conditions, you will be responsible for producing your work(s) as well as for the delivery and retrieval of your work to and from Aperture, at your own expense.
 If selected for the exhibition, additional information regarding the terms of loan of your work(s) will be provided.

-All Summer Open entrants must be current Aperture Members through April 6, 2017.
+All Summer Open entrants must pay the entry fee or be current Aperture Members through April 29, 2020.

 Please note that a subscription to or purchase of Aperture magazine does NOT constitute a membership to Aperture.

-If you are already an Aperture Member, you should have received an e-mail confirmation for your membership gift, containing the passcode that will allow you to enter.
-If you did not receive this code or are unsure of your current membership status, please contact firstname.lastname@example.org.
+If you are already an Aperture Member, you should receive an e-mail containing the discount code that will allow you to enter.
+If you do not receive this code or are unsure of your current membership status, please contact [email protected]

 What to Submit:

-*We want to know how you wish to display your work.
-If your work requires specific installation instructions or additional required equipment or materials, please be sure to note this in the description of the image.
+We want to know how you wish to display your work.
+If your work requires specific installation instructions or additional required equipment or materials, please be sure to note this in the description.
 It is to be understood that prints provided unframed for the exhibition will be hung without frames, using pins or magnets.
 For more information visit our FAQs.

 Terms and Conditions: